Follow Up.

 Emerge’s Support After Hospital.

 We know that following a crisis visit to A&E, things can feel very up in the air for the whole family and care plans can take a while to kick in and become established.
-Emerge offers follow up for young people for up to three months following their discharge from hospital to provide support whilst things settle down and the plans for other help and support can begin to take effect.
+Emerge offers follow up for young people for approximately three months following their discharge from hospital to provide support whilst things settle down and while the plans for other help and support begin to take effect.

-HERE IS SOME IMPORTANT INFO TO READ IF YOUR CHILD WOULD LIKE FOLLOW UP SUPPORT FROM US.
+PARENTS AND PROFESSIONALS – HERE IS SOME IMPORTANT INFO TO READ IF A YOUNG PERSON YOU SUPPORT WOULD LIKE FOLLOW UP WITH US…

-To arrange follow up sessions, we’ll use the phone number provided when we met the young person in hospital so if it is the young person’s number we have, we’ll be contacting them directly.
-Once we’ve had the initial discussion with the parent of any under 18’s, we’ll work on the basis that arrangements made by the young person have the support of the parent, unless we are told otherwise.
+As youth workers, we normally communicate directly with the young person once we’ve had an initial discussion with their parent or guardian.
+Therefore, we’ll work on the basis that arrangements made by the young person have the support of the parent, unless we are told otherwise.

 When a follow up meeting has been arranged, the young person will meet one of our team in the location arranged.
 We unfortunately can’t offer lifts but will travel to a place that suits the young person.
 If we’re meeting them in school, of course we’ll liaise with the school about this too.